huiyic/huiyic.github.io/_posts/2020-10-27-if-you-had-all-the-money-in-the-world.md

 layout: post
 ---

 I love asking this question to people, as it gives me an indicator of what truly motivates them in life.
-No one I asked who's currently in a salaried job would continue the current work they'd be doing.
+Most people that I've asked would consider not to continue the current work they'd be doing.
 And I shan't spoiler you with their answers, so you can have the fun of answering this yourself and posing it to your friends.

 I've had the opportunity to read <a href="https://www.navalmanack.com/"> The Almanack of Naval Ravikant</a>, and it's one of the most insightful books that I've read in awhile.
 I re-read it quite often (and I'm usually not one to re-read books!)